JackSzwergold/Cheat-Sheets/content/RNG-Tools.md

 Note that on Ubuntu 14.04 and above that `RNGDOPTIONS` with `--feed-interval` doesn’t work.
 So just set that to something like this:

 	RNGDOPTIONS="--fill-watermark=90% "

-***

-*RNG-Tools (c) by Jack Szwergold; written on September 24, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*